choefele/CCHLinkTextView/README.md

 [![Build Status](https://travis-ci.org/choefele/CCHLinkTextView.png)](https://travis-ci.org/choefele/CCHLinkTextView)

 `CCHLinkTextView` makes it easy to embed links with custom styles inside a `UITextView` and receive events for short and long taps.
-It looks and behaves similar to table cells used in popular Twitter apps such as Twitteriffic or Tweetbot.
+It looks and behaves similar to table cells used in popular Twitter apps such as Twitterrific or Tweetbot.

 ![Animated GIF landscape]()